agntcy/slim-spec/draft-agntcy-slim.md

 ## Naming Considerations

-SLIM requires different identifiers, i.e. channel names, client names and client locators.
+SLIM requires several types of identifiers, including channel names, client names, and client locators.

-A channel name is used to identify a messaging group and must be routable, i.e. it must be composed of a globally unique network prefix which can be aggregated for scalable lookups and message forwarding.
+A channel name identifies a messaging group and must be routable; that is, it must include a globally unique network prefix that can be aggregated for scalable lookups and message forwarding.

-A group in SLIM is an MLS group with a moderator client which is responsible for adding and removing group members.
-The moderator is identified via a cryptographic public key as defined in MLS {{!RFC9750}} and in SLIM with a decentralized identifier as the hash of the public key {{DID-W3C}}.
+A group in SLIM is an MLS group with a moderator client responsible for adding and removing group members.
+The moderator is identified by a cryptographic public key as defined in MLS {{!RFC9750}}, and in SLIM, also by a decentralized identifier derived as the hash of the public key {{DID-W3C}}.

-By naming things with hashes {{!RFC6920}} SLIM obtains secure and globally unique naming which allows to define a permission-less systems where channel names and client names can be distributed across administrative boundaries.
-W3C DIDs are not necessary but can be used when hashlinks are used and match the Named Information {{!RFC6920}} standard matching the IANA registry {{NI-Registry}}.
+By naming entities with hashes {{!RFC6920}}, SLIM achieves secure and globally unique naming, enabling the creation of permissionless systems where channel names and client names can be distributed across administrative boundaries.
+W3C DIDs are optional but can be used when hashlinks are employed and conform to the Named Information {{!RFC6920}} standard, referencing the IANA registry
+{{NI-Registry}}.

 ## Deployment Considerations